 Afterward, Haigh adds, McKibben will head to New York and visit Zuccotti Park, home base for Occupy Wall Street.
 In addition to lending his star power to those protests, he'll likely also be drumming up support for a major Keystone XL protest planned for the White House on Nov.
-6 — one year before Election Day 2012, a date meant to remind President Obama of his wavering support from environmentalists
+6 — one year before Election Day 2012, a date meant to remind President Obama of his wavering support from environmentalists.

 While Occupy Wall Street and the Keystone XL protests seem to now be merging, Haaheim says there has always been "a lot of solidarity between the two campaigns, and a lot of overlap."
 In fact, Occupy Wall Street's first "official" statement lists an array of grievances with corporate America, many of which are at least indirectly related to environmental and public health.
 Referring to corporations in the third person, some of its most clearly environmental grouses include:

 - "They have poisoned the food supply through negligence, and undermined the farming system through monopolization."

-"They have profited off of the torture, confinement, and cruel treatment of countless nonhuman animals, and actively hide these practices."
+- "They have profited off of the torture, confinement, and cruel treatment of countless nonhuman animals, and actively hide these practices."

-"They have deliberately declined to recall faulty products endangering lives in pursuit of profit."
+- "They have deliberately declined to recall faulty products endangering lives in pursuit of profit."

-"They continue to block alternate forms of energy to keep us dependent on oil."
+- "They continue to block alternate forms of energy to keep us dependent on oil."

-"They have purposely covered up oil spills, accidents, faulty bookkeeping, and inactive ingredients in pursuit of profit."
+- "They have purposely covered up oil spills, accidents, faulty bookkeeping, and inactive ingredients in pursuit of profit."